 Applying a finish to a surface that is not in direct sunlight gives the finish a chance to “bite” into the wood.
 If the surface is hot and dry, the solvents in the finish will quickly evaporate.
 The solvents help the finish “grip” the surface.
 There will be many problems ahead if the finish is not able to grip or bond.
 To avoid potential problems, do not work in direct sunlight.
 It is easier on both the finish and the finisher.
 It is necessary to plan the day accordingly.
 It is best to start on the south side early and be done on that side by 10:30 a.m.
 Proceed to the west side then move to the north and finish on the east side.
 As a suggestion, have the south side masked the night before to be ready for an early morning start.

-Many finishes can be sprayed.
-It is more time efficient to spray.
-However, spraying is not enough.
-It is essential to back brush the product into the wood.
+Many finishes can be sprayed, but spraying is not enough.
+Even though it is more time efficient to spray, it is essential to back brush the product into the wood.
 The finish can be sprayed onto the wood surface with a pump up sprayer or, an airless sprayer.
 Finish the job by back brushing the finish into the wood.